 Telogen effluvium is a common cause of hair loss in children.
-To understand telogen effluvium, one must understand a hair’s normal life cycle.
+To understand it fully, one must understand a hair’s normal life cycle.
 An individual hair follicle has a long growth phase, producing steadily growing hair for 2 to 6 years (on average 3 years).
 This is followed by a brief transitional phase (about 3 weeks) when the hair follicle degenerates.
 This in turn is followed by a resting phase (about 3 months) when the hair follicle lies dormant.
-This last phase is called the telogen phase.
+This last, resting, phase is called the telogen phase.

 What Causes Telogen Effluvium?

 Many different events can cause telogen effluvium, including extremely high fevers, surgery under general anaesthesia, excess vitamin A, severe prolonged emotional stress such as a death of a loved one, severe injuries and the use of certain prescription medication such as accutane for acne.

-How Can You Treat Telogen Effluvium
+How Can You Treat Telogen Effluvium Hair Loss?

 Full hair growth can be expected to between six months and one year.
-In the meantime, if your child would like to visit our hair loss clinic to try hair extensions, human hair or synthetic wigs in Reading, Bournemouth or London, please contact us.
+In the meantime, if your child would like to visit our hair loss clinic to try hair extensions, human hair or synthetic wigs in Bournemouth, please contact us.

 Book An Appointment At Our Bournemouth Hair Loss Clinic